40N Booster

-The fertilizer 40-0-0 + 14 SO₃ is a nitrogen-containing compound fertilizer, also known as urosulfate.
+The fertiliser 40-0-0 + 14 SO₃ is a nitrogenous mixed fertiliser, also known as urosulphate.

 It contains 40% nitrogen (N), which exists in both amide and ammonia forms, providing immediate and long-term nutrition for plants.
 It also contains 14% sulfur (SO₃), which enhances nitrogen absorption and contributes to the synthesis of proteins and enzymes, improving soil fertility.